DMFAS: New approach to technical cooperation

-The UNCTAD Debt Management Conference
+UNCTAD Debt Management Conference

 Since 1992 the DMFAS Programme organised annual meetings for the DMOs beneficiaries of UNCTAD technical assistance on this matter, which was carried out in parallel with the "Debt Management Offices Network".
 However, in 1997 the DMFAS Programme launched the UNCTAD-DMFAS Debt Conference opened to all interested countries, not only for those that benefited from the DMFAS Programme technical assistance.
 The Conference was a full success, to such an extent, that the meeting room assigned by the Conference Services was too small for the number of delegates attending, people were standing in the room corridors.
 The Conference moved to one of the four largest Conference rooms in the new building of the Palais des Nations, and since, held in one of those large conference rooms.

-UNCTAD invited the Bretton Woods institutions to the event, the regional development banks as well as NGOs from very different horizons.
+UNCTAD invited the Bretton Woods institutions, the regional development banks and NGOs to the event.
 The World Bank Treasury found the event very interesting, and to some extent, regretted not having first the idea of such an event.
 Therefore, in 1998, the World Bank Treasury launched the Sovereign Debt Management Forum.
 UNCTAD and the Bank agreed on holding the events on a bi-annual basis, UNCTAD on odd years and the Bank on even years.
 Since then, the event is held regularly by the two institutions.

 Presently, the Public Debt Management Network (PDM), composed by the Italian Ministry of Economy and Finance, the OECD and the World Bank, organises in more or less regular basis a Public Debt Management Conference.
 The last one was held in Paris in September 2019.

 The latest UNCTAD Debt Management Conference and DMFAS Advisory Group Meeting were held in Geneva, Switzerland from 18 to 22 November 2019.